Samsung affiliates' shares rise after Lee's death sparks hopes of shake-up

 He also held a 20.76% stake in Samsung Life worth about 2.6 trillion won, and a 2.88% stake in Samsung C&T worth about 564 billion won as of Friday’s closing.

-Reporting by Joyce Lee and Hyunjoo Jin; Editing by Himani Sarkar and Stephen Coates
+Reporting by Joyce Lee and Hyunjoo Jin; Additional reporting by Heekyong Yang; Editing by Stephen Coates

 Our Standards: The Thomson Reuters Trust Principles.